impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 If the user provided a number that they wanted to set their global Ruby version to, then we call the `rbenv-version-file-write` command, passing it the name of the version file and the version number.
 The `rbenv-version-file-write` command is further down in the directory I'm examining, so I'll get to it at some point in the future.

-If the `if` conditional is false, that means the user didn't specify a version number that they want to set their global Ruby version to, implying they want to do a “get” operation instead of a “set” operation.
+If the `if` conditional is false, that means the user didn't specify a version number that they want to set their global Ruby version to, implying they want to do a "get" operation instead of a "set" operation.
 So we call `rbenv-version-file-read` instead of `rbenv-version-file-write`, passing it the `RBENV_VERSION_FILE` variable.
-If that “read” operation fails, that implies there is no global Ruby version installed by RBENV, so we simply echo the string “system”.
+If that "read" operation fails, that implies there is no global Ruby version installed by RBENV, so we simply echo the string "system".

 That's it for this file.
 On to the next one.